PAVANKUMARELETI/nlp_chatbot/README.md

 # Activate it (macOS/Linux)
 source venv/bin/activate
 4. Install DependenciesInstall all the required packages using the requirements.txt file.pip install -r requirements.txt
-Note: The requirements.txt file should also include windows-curses for Windows users.5.
-Train the ModelBefore you can run the chatbot, you must first train the neural network.
+5. Train the ModelBefore you can run the chatbot, you must first train the neural network.
 This will process the intents.json file and create a trained_model.keras file.python train.py
-This process may take a few minutes to complete.▶️ How to RunOnce the model is trained, you can start the chatbot with the following command:python main.py
+▶️ How to RunOnce the model is trained, start the Streamlit application with the following command:streamlit run app.py A new tab will open in your browser with the chatbot interface.📂 Project Structure.
-You can then type your questions into the terminal and press Enter to get a response from the bot.
-To exit the application, press Ctrl + C.📂 Project Structure.
 ├── venv/
-├── chatbot.ipynb       # The original Jupyter Notebook for development
+├── app.py              # The main Streamlit application file
 ├── intents.json        # The knowledge base for the chatbot
-├── main.py             # Starts the application and runs the main loop ├── train.py            # Script to train the neural network model ├── ui.py               # Handles the terminal user interface
-├── requirements.txt    # Lists all project dependencies
+├── train.py            # Script to train the neural network model ├── requirements.txt    # Lists all project dependencies
 ├── .gitignore          # Specifies files for Git to ignore └── README.md           # You are here!